lumina-bulige-dev/lumi-os/README.md

+# LUMI OS — Canonical Specification Repository

+This repository (`lumi-os`) is the **canonical specification repository** for the LUMINA BULIGE ecosystem.

+All core rules, constraints, algorithms, and invariants that define the behavior, safety boundaries, and interpretation of LUMINA BULIGE are **authoritatively defined here**.

+Any implementation, application, service, documentation, or derivative work is considered **non-canonical** unless it strictly conforms to the specifications published in this repository.

+🔒 Authority & Governance
+### Authority and Governance

+This repository serves as the **single source of truth** for LUMI OS.

+- Specifications published here are authoritative.
+- External implementations **must not reinterpret, extend, or override** these rules without explicit adoption into this repository.
+- Consistency, safety, and reversibility take precedence over convenience or implementation speed.

+🧭 Scope of Canonical Specifications
+### Scope of Canonical Specifications

+The canonical scope includes, but is not limited to:

+- State definitions and invariants
+- Action constraints and reaction rules
+- Safety floors, limits, and lock conditions
+- Disclosure and verification semantics
+- Algorithmic boundaries and forbidden behaviors
+- Terminology definitions and semantic meaning

+Anything not explicitly specified here is **out of scope** and **non-authoritative**.

+⚠️ Non-Canonical Implementations
+### Non-Canonical Implementations

+Repositories, applications, prototypes, or experiments (including UI, API, or tooling repositories) are considered **implementations only**.

+They:
+- May evolve independently
+- Must not redefine or contradict this specification
+- Do not establish new rules by existence or usage

+Behavioral authority flows **from this repository outward**, never inward.

+🧪 Change Policy (非常に重要)
+### Change Policy

+Changes to canonical specifications require deliberate review.

+- Backward compatibility is preferred.
+- Breaking changes must be explicitly documented.
+- Safety and worst-case behavior are prioritized over optimization.
+- Ambiguity is treated as a defect.

+Silence does not imply permission.

+⚖️ Legal & License Boundary
+### Legal and License Boundary

+This repository is licensed under the MIT License.
+The license governs usage and distribution of the code and documentation.

+However:
+- Licensing does not grant authority to redefine specifications.
+- Trademarks, naming rights, and semantic authority are governed separately.

+🧠 Interpretation Rule（最後に効く一文）
+### Interpretation Rule

+If an interpretation conflict arises between this repository and any other material, **this repository prevails**

+Trademark Policy
+"LUMINA", "BULIGE", "LUMINA BULIGE", and related logos and names are trademarks or trade names of lumina-bulige-dev.

+Use of these names is permitted only to refer to this project in an accurate and non-misleading manner.
+Any use that implies endorsement, partnership, or official affiliation without prior written permission is prohibited.

+********************************       更新　　　************************************

 📌 System ownership map: see `RESPONSIBILITY.md` (single source of truth).
 正式版を追加。
 lumi-os — Canonical OS / Rules / META / Algorithms Repository for LUMINA BULIGE